10. S3 classes#

 ## <environment: namespace:base>

-Any function like the above[8] we will call from now on a generic (S3 generic, from S version 3).
+Any function like the above[6] we will call from now on a generic (an S3 generic, from S version 3 [13]).
 Its only job is to invoke UseMethod("print").
 It dispatches the control flow to another function, referred to as a method, based on the class of the first argument.

 Important

-Even though it cannot be implied by reading the above source code, all arguments passed to the generic will also be available[9] in the dispatched method.
+All arguments passed to the generic will also be available[7] in the method dispatched to.

-For example, let us define an object of the class categorical (a name that we have just come up with; we could have called it cat, CATEGORICAL, or SpanishInquisition as well), which will be our own version of the famous built-in factor type that we discuss later.
+For example, let’s define an object of the class categorical (a name that we have just come up with; we could have called it cat, CATEGORICAL, or SpanishInquisition as well).
+It will be our version of the factor type that we discuss later.

 x <- structure(